-🚴 Export Hardware Platform × Output Set the platform properties to inform downstream tools of the intended use of the target platform's hardware design.
-Pre-synthesis This platform includes a hardware specification for downstream software tools.
-Include bitstream This platform includes the complete hardware implementation and bitstream, in addition to the hardware specification for software tools.
-4 This platform includes the complete hardware implementation and bitstream, in addition to the hardware < B ack N ext > F inish Cance el
+🕕 Export Hardware Platform × Output Set the platform properties to inform downstream tools of the intended use of the target platform's hardware design.
+4 Pre-synthesis This platform includes a hardware specification for downstream software tools.
+Include bitstream This platform includes the complete hardware implementation and bitstream, in addition to the hardware specification for software tools. < B ack N ext > F inish Cance əl